Voigtländer Vitessa L3 is a German 35mm film rangefinder camera, manufactured in the mid-1950s.

 Balance adjustments via the final screw can help you alleviate unwanted rangefinder patch tilt and help with overall adjustments.
 This screw is there to help you drive the adjustments, rather than be the leading tool.

 Fuse your adjustments.
 Place a drop of nail polish on top of your screws to make sure you won’t have to go through this hell for at least a few months.
 At a later time, nail polish remover will let you tweak the screws again.

 ☝︎Further reading: For adjustments to the lens’s infinity stopper, see “Rangefinder adjustments and lens calibration” for Vitessa A.

 A few of the later Vitessa models come with large gears, as seen in the image above, meant to help you adjust the rangefinder without taking off the top cover.
 They don’t always work.

 For more lens calibration techniques, including infinity and close-focus stops, refer to this guide: “Sharper Lens With a Cheap Microscope and Sticky Tape.”

 It’s common to receive those cameras with the rangefinder mirror helplessly dangling inside the camera.
 Fastening it back on isn’t too difficult if you have a steady hand, good tools, patience and the right glue.
 Following the instructions above on removing the top panel, make sure to spread the glue layer as thin as possible and understand that you have to do the rangefinder adjustments thereafter.

 How to fix a bent trigger bracket.

-It is also possible to, upon assembly, to have bent the bracket with small metal teeth that slides on top of the trigger rod.
-To fix that you’ll need to ensure that it’s back in its correct angle and spend quality time getting it back in place.
-You may have to go by memory or have another Vitessa next to the one in-repair to understand what shape should it be exactly and how it should fit within the construction.
+It is also possible, upon assembly, to have bent the bracket with small metal teeth that slide on top of the trigger rod.
+To fix that you’ll need to ensure that it’s back at its correct angle and spend quality time getting it back in place.
+You may have to go by memory or have another Vitessa next to the one in repair to understand what shape should it be exactly and how it should fit within the construction.

 How to fix the film transport.